tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-certificate/index.rst

   to sign other certificates (main or intermediate Certificate Authority): **required**;

-* :guilabel:`Additional informations`: additional details stored
+* :guilabel:`Additional information`: additional details stored
   in the private key.
-These informations will help with identifying the origin of the WAPT package: **optional**;
+This information will help with identifying the origin of the WAPT package: **optional**;

 .. hint::

-  The password complexity must comply with your :term:`Organization`'s security requirements (eg. :term:`ANSSI` passwords recommendations).
+  The password complexity must comply with your :term:`Organization`'s security requirements (eg. :term:`ANSSI` password recommendations).

 .. note::

-  If your Organization is already equipped with an :term:`Certificate Authority` (CA), you will have to fill the certificate and the key in the fields :guilabel:`CA Certificate` et :guilabel:`CA Key`.
+  If your Organization is already equipped with an :term:`Certificate Authority` (CA), you will have to fill the certificate and the key in the fields :guilabel:`CA Certificate` and :guilabel:`CA Key`.

-  With this procedure you can generate new certificate/ key pairs with or without **Code Signing** capability.
+  With this procedure you can generate new certificates/ key pairs with or without **Code Signing** capability.

 .. danger::